 Meeting Thomas Cresswell, a novella told from Thomas Cresswell’s point of view, was included in mass market paperback editions of Stalking Jack the Ripper, which published on April 24, 2018.

-Becoming the Dark Prince, another novella told from Thomas’s point of view will be released in the summer of 2019.
-Maniscalco has stated on social media that it will take place during Escaping from Houdini and transition into the beginning of Capturing the Devil.
+Becoming the Dark Prince, another novella told from Thomas’s point of view was released July 15, 2019.
+It takes place during Escaping from Houdini and transitions into the beginning of Capturing the Devil.
 It will be available for purchase as an ebook.

 Hunting Prince Dracula paperbacks, released in 2018, also feature bonus content from both Thomas’s POV and his sister, Daciana, in a series of letters written between the Cresswell siblings detailing his growing feelings for Audrey Rose.